SherG/cool-iron/blog/simplify.md

 * Would you rather teach than manage?
 * Do you have strong diagnostic skills but dislike implementing related fixes?
 * Do you want to build once, sell twice?
 (Develop digital recurring revenue.)
+* Do you prefer fixing messes or taking something from good to excellent?
 * Do you want to investigate, research, or write?

 Start compiling a list of your own thought-joggers.
 You’ll be surprised at the number of options available to you.